simplemachines-italy/Alcor6L/README.md

 for 32 bit Microcontrollers with RAD &amp; fast prototyping.

 It currently supports the languages:

 * Lua using eLua
 * C using PicoC
 * Lisp using PicoLisp

 and runs on the following hardware:

-* Mizar32 models A and B
+* Mizar32 models A and B from simplemachines.it
+* LM3S and STM32 ARM boards

 The source code is available from: https://github.com/simplemachines-italy/Alcor6L